Rogers Wireless: Text messaging charges

 On July 7, 2009, Rogers Wireless began charging a nominal fee for incoming text messages to customers without a text messaging plan.
 The change was similar to policies of charging for incoming text message that were adopted in August 2008 by Bell Mobility and Telus Mobility.
 Some users complained that Rogers had unilaterally changed the terms of their contracts.
 The company maintained that changes to services and fees are permitted in the "terms of service" document.

 Government Regulatory Recovery Fee

 Rogers has been criticized for its Government Regulatory Recovery Fee (GRRF), formerly known as the System Access Fee (SAF).
 The fee ranges between $1.93 to $3.35 per month.
 On July 4, 2012, Rogers announced it would no longer be charging a separate GRRF fee to new customers, instead raising the price of the Monthly Service Charge.
 The bills of existing customers would remain the same.
-An $18 billion class action lawsuit against Rogers, Bell and Telus, originally filed in a Saskatchewan court in 2004 regarding these fees, is pending.
+An $18 billion class action lawsuit against: Bell, Rogers, and Telus, originally filed in a Saskatchewan court in 2004 regarding these hidden fees, is still pending.